 - The trend of Packing: Over time, 20 cigarettes per pack became an industry norm.
 Changing this now would be disruptive and likely unpopular among consumers.

 - Health Regulations: In many countries, health policies aim to standardize cigarette packs to simplify taxation, control advertising, and discourage excessive smoking.
+These regulations are guided by Article 11 of the WHO Framework Convention on Tobacco Control (FCTC), which provides guidelines for tobacco packaging and health warnings.

 There are still different categories of cigarette packaging, such as packs containing 10 cigarettes, 20 cigarettes, and larger packages for heavier smokers.